microsoft/ML-For-Beginners/REGRESSION msLearn.md

 Just like a good captain won’t pick a friend who can’t run fast or kick well, Lasso also ‘shrinks’ the importance of less useful features down to zero - effectively leaving them out of the model.

 So, Lasso helps us make better decisions by focusing on what’s really important and ignoring what’s not.
 And just like picking the right team can help you win your soccer game, using Lasso can help make better predictions with data!

+After formulating a hypothesis in a machine learning study, the typical steps are as follows:

+1. **Data Collection**: Gather the data that you’ll use to train and test your machine learning models.
+This could involve scraping websites, conducting surveys, performing experiments, or a number of other data-gathering activities.

+2. **Data Preprocessing**: Clean and format your data so it can be input into machine learning models.
+This often involves handling missing values, dealing with outliers, normalizing numerical data, and encoding categorical data.

+3. **Feature Selection/Engineering**: Identify which features (variables) in your dataset you will use to train your model.
+You might also create new features that can better represent the patterns in your data.

+4. **Model Selection**: Choose the type of model or models you’ll use, such as linear regression, decision trees, neural networks etc. This decision is often based on the nature of your data and the problem you’re trying to solve.

+5. **Training**: Train your model on a subset of your data.

+6. **Validation**: Validate your model’s performance using a different subset of your data (the validation set).
+This helps ensure that your model not only fits the training data well but can also generalize to new data.

+7. **Evaluation**: Evaluate your model using various metrics like accuracy, precision, recall, F1 score etc., depending on the problem at hand.

+8. **Hyperparameter Tuning**: Adjust the settings (hyperparameters) of your model to see if you can improve performance.

+9. **Testing**: Test your model on a test set that hasn’t been used during training or validation phases.

+10. **Interpretation**: Interpret the results and understand how well the model is performing and why it’s making the predictions it’s making.

+11. **Reporting**: Document all these steps, findings, and any conclusions you can draw in a clear and reproducible way.

+For example, let’s say we’re working on a binary classification problem where we want to predict whether an email is spam or not (our hypothesis).
+We would:

+- Collect a dataset of emails that have been labeled as “spam” or “not spam”.
+- Preprocess this data by cleaning up the email text (removing punctuation, making everything lowercase) and encoding our labels as 0 (not spam) and 1 (spam).
+- Choose features like the frequency of certain words or characters.
+- Split our dataset into training, validation, and test sets.
+- Choose a model like logistic regression.
+- Train our logistic regression model on our training set.
+- Validate our model on our validation set.
+- Evaluate its performance using metrics like accuracy.
+- Tune any hyperparameters of our logistic regression model to try to improve performance.
+- Test our model on our test set to get a final measure of its performance.
+- Interpret our results and report them in a clear and understandable way.

+Remember that these steps might vary slightly depending on the specific problem or field of study. 😊